redirwin/GPTCustomControls/README.md

 ## Current Functionalities

+### Message Submission
 - Pressing the Enter key within the chat area will insert a new line, overriding the default behavior of submitting the message.
 - Using Ctrl+Enter (or Cmd+Enter on a Mac) within a form element will submit the message.

+### Temporary Storage
+- The extension automatically saves your text in the chat area to localStorage with every keystroke.
+- On reloading the page, the saved text will be populated into the chat area.
+- If the first keystroke after the page reload is a 'Delete' or 'Backspace', the saved text will be removed.

 ## Installation